 Some passengers are exempt from the face covering requirement, such as young children and those with a disability or medical reason for why they cannot wear a face covering.
 The policy also does not apply while eating or drinking.

 Details of the updated policy for face coverings will be communicated to American Airlines team members this week, and the policy will go into effect June 16.
 American also requires team members to wear face coverings while at work.”

 “United currently requires all passengers to wear a face covering onboard its flights and expects that policy to remain in place for at least the next 60 days.
 The only exceptions to this policy are individuals who have a medical condition or a disability that prevents them from wearing a face covering, those who cannot put on or remove a face covering themselves and small children.
 Customers are expected to wear a mask for the duration of the flight, except when eating or drinking.

 “Every reputable heath institution says wearing a mask is one of the most effective things people can do to protect others from contracting COVID-19, especially in places like an aircraft where social distancing is a challenge,” said United’s Chief Customer Officer, Toby Enqvist.
 “We have been requiring our customers to wear masks onboard United aircraft since May 4 and we have been pleased that the overwhelming majority of passengers readily comply with our policy.
 Today’s announcement is an unmistakable signal that we’re prepared to take serious steps, if necessary, to protect our customers and crew.”

-For more information, Visit the CDC Website:
+For more information, Visit the TSA Website: